ElektraInitiative/libelektra/scripts/README.md

 #!/bin/sh
 #
 # @author Kurt Micheli <kurt.micheli@libelektra.org>
-# @brief This is a example of a build script
+# @brief This is an example of a build script
 # @date 31.10.2018
 # @tags configure, build
 ```